commercelayer/mfe-microstore/README.md

 ### Cart options

-> When the Microstore application works in conjunction with the [Cart](https://github.com/commercelayer/commercelayer-cart) one, we decided to disable the _Buy Now_ mode, so as to avoid removing previous line items from the order on the "Buy now" button click.
+> When the Microstore application works in conjunction with the [Cart application](https://github.com/commercelayer/commercelayer-cart), we decided to disable the _Buy Now_ mode, so as to avoid removing previous line items from the order on the "Buy now" button click.

 Enabling the Cart application will add a behavior option about how the items are added to the shopping bag: